 There is no guarantee you will be granted a license.
 However, our team of experienced driver’s license restoration attorneys proudly boasts a 98% success rate in this area.
 Additionally, hearing officers will often issue a restricted license instead of a full license the first time a person appears before them.

 Having a restricted license allows you to drive during certain times of the day to certain places.
 Typically, you may drive to work and Alcoholics Anonymous (AA) meetings, or substance abuse treatment.
-You will also be required to drive a vehicle with an interlock device and must do so successfully for a year.
-This must be done before appearing before a hearing officer again to try and recieve full license.
+You will also be required to drive a vehicle with an interlock device and must do so successfully for 1 year.
+This must be done before appearing before a hearing officer again to try and receive full license.

 Sarah Tarockoff is the Paralegal at The Law Offices of Barton Morris.
 She earned a Paralegal Certificate from Oakland Community College in 2015 and graduated from Oakland University in 2013 with a Bachelor of Arts degree in Psychology and a concentration in criminal justice.
 She completed internships at the 52-3 District Court where she aided probation officers in the Probation Department and at Bernstein & Bernstein, where she worked closely with attorneys and paralegals on various litigation-related matters.